evanbio/evanverse/cross-platform-compatibility-report.md

 ## 📊 Summary

-**evanverse 0.3.0 is highly compatible across Windows, macOS, and Linux** with only one minor cosmetic warning from an external dependency.
+**evanverse 0.3.4 is highly compatible across Windows, macOS, and Linux** with perfect test results (1358 pass, 0 warnings, 0 errors).
 The package demonstrates excellent cross-platform design principles and should work reliably across all major R platforms without modification.

 **Recommendation**: ✅ **Approved for cross-platform deployment**